LucasMali/sd-history-slider/README.md

 - It will allow a user to clear the prompt history.

 ## TODO
-- Change the formatting of the local history to a singular instance using JSON to track steps.
 - Put a max threshold on the prompt's history.